-The West Midlands is a region in central England with a rich industrial history.
-With a combined population of 1.73 million people Birmingham, Coventry and Solihull hosts some of the most built up areas in the country, however, the area also boasts picturesque countryside, providing a balance between urban life and natural beauty.
-The combined area of Birmingham, Coventry and Solihull covers an area of 74,473 ha.
+Solihull is a metropolitan borough within the West Midlands - a region in central England with a rich industrial history.
+Solihull's population is 216,000 of 2.9 million people in the West Midlands.
+Solihull's landscape encompasses a blend of residential, commercial, industrial, recreational and agricultural land, providing a balance between urban life and natural beauty.
+This report refers to the combined area of Birmingham, Coventry and Solihull which covers an area of 74,473 ha - of which Solihull constitutes 17,828 ha.

-This series of i-Tree Eco studies was commissioned by the West Midlands Combined Authority to provide detailed information on the scale of benefits provided by the urban forest in Birmingham, Coventry and Solihull, expressing the value of some of those benefits in monetary terms.
-This report demonstrates how the perception of trees, shrubs and green spaces which make up the urban forest can shift from the historic view of liability to an asset for the WMCA and the local community.
+This i-Tree Eco study was commissioned by the West Midlands Combined Authority and provides detailed information on the scale of benefits provided by the urban forest in Solihull, expressing the value of some of those benefits in monetary terms.
+This study shows how the perception of trees, shrubs and green spaces which make up the urban forest can shift from the historic view of a liability to an asset for the council and the local community.